EpinelPS/EpinelPS/README.md

 > Please note this GitHub repository (https://github.com/EpinelPS/EpinelPS/) is the only official source for EpinelPS. **If you bought it from someone, you got scammed.
 Do not download EpinelPS from other sources.** Download link: https://nightly.link/EpinelPS/EpinelPS/workflows/dotnet-desktop/main/Server%20and%20Server%20selector.zip
 [Download link (Linux)](https://nightly.link/EpinelPS/EpinelPS/workflows/dotnet-desktop/main/EpinelPS_linux_x64.zip)

-> [!WARNING]
-> This project is in an early state so many functions in the game do not work.
-It is recommended to download the latest build from GitHub actions.

 ## Usage
 Download the [GitHub actions build](https://nightly.link/EpinelPS/EpinelPS/workflows/dotnet-desktop/main/Server%20and%20Server%20selector.zip), and run ServerSelector.Desktop.exe as administrator (to modify DNS hosts file and install a CA cert).
 Make sure to close the game and launcher first.
 Select Local server, and then click save.
 After that, start EpinelPS.exe to start the actual server.
 <br>